 Please build in time for university leaders to review your plan and additional time for support services to prepare for your occupancy before setting the date employees in your area will return to campus.

-UMass Lowell will conduct weekly COVID-19 surveillance testing of its entire residential student population and select cohorts of commuter students, faculty and staff who frequently interact with others on campus.
+Weekly surveillance testing is required for all residential students and is expected for all commuter students, faculty and staff who are on campus.
 This step exceeds all current Centers for Disease Control recommendations.

 Testing for any students who exhibit symptoms will be available through the Wellness Center.
-Symptomatic faculty and staff should contact their doctors for testing.
+Symptomatic faculty and staff should contact their healthcare providers for testing.